Reasons to bank sperm

 Funding for sperm banking

-To qualify for NHS-funded sperm banking, the patient must meet the criteria laid down by the local funding bodies, the CCGs (clinical commissioning groups).
-Funding can change depending on which area of the country you live in.
-In general, the East Midlands region (Notts, Derbys, Lincoln, Leics) will provide funding for those who are at risk of long term infertility, but please contact us if in doubt.
+To qualify for NHS-funded sperm banking, the patient must meet the criteria laid down by the local funding bodies, the ICB’s (Integrated Care Boards).
+Your ICB depends on where your registered GP is.
+In general, the East Midlands region (Nottinghamshire, Derbyshire, Lincolnshire, Leicestershire) will provide some funding for those who are at risk of long term infertility, but each individual ICB has its own funding criteria that must be met to qualify for NHS funded sperm storage.
+We are happy to explain the criteria for your ICB.

-However, you don’t have to be funded or referred by a doctor – anyone can have their sperm banked and can refer themselves to the clinic on a self-funded basis.
+However, you don’t have to be referred by a doctor to bank sperm at NUH Life – anyone can have their sperm banked by referring themselves to the clinic on a self-funded basis.
 Click here for our up to date price list.

 Sperm banking process